PiT: Progressive Diffusion Transformer: Introduction

-However, the introduction of the transformer into the domain of image generation by DiT is quite sudden.
-DiT completely discards the convolution architecture in previous works~\cite{ronneberger2015u, rombach2022high}, and instead fully uses the transformer~\cite{vaswani2017attention} blocks for global modeling.
-Even though it attains state-of-the-art performance by scaling up the model size, it irresistibly gives rise to curiosity: Is there a genuine necessity for such a substantial amount of global information in the Diffusion Transformer network?
+Diffusion Transformer (DiT)~\cite{peebles2023scalable} first utilize the Transformer as the basic architecture of the generation network.
+The time step and other conditions are injected into the Transformer blocks in the form of scale-shift~\cite{peebles2023scalable} or cross-attention~\cite{chen2021crossvit} to guide the diffusion generation trajectory.
+However, the introduction of the Transformer into the domain of vision generation by DiT is inelegant.
+DiT completely discards the U-Net~\cite{ronneberger2015u} architecture that predominantly consists of convolutions in previous works, and instead fully employs the Transformer~\cite{vaswani2017attention} blocks for global modeling.
+Although scaling up the model achieves state-of-the-art performance, this naturally raises an important question: Are such extensive global computations truly necessary in Diffusion Transformers?

-To explore the dependence of diffusion full-size Attention, we calculate the average dependency distance of tokens in each layer of the DiT transformer blocks during generation.
-The result in Figure ~\ref{fig2}(a) shows that the dependence of DiT on global information is not as strong as expected, and there is a large amount of global computational redundancy in the transformers.
-Inductive bias~\cite{xu2021vitae} in vision perception tasks still exists within the diffusion generation framework, that is, the model preferentially relies on the optimization of local tokens.
-Additionally, the excessive dependence of DiT on global information will lead to a sharp increase in computational consumption when dealing with high-resolution tasks, which is not suitable for the current high-quality image and video generation tasks.

-Therefore, we reexamine multi head self-attention~\cite{voita2019analyzing} in DiT.
-The analysis in Figure ~\ref{fig2}(a) indicates that the long-distance dependence in the generation task does not cover the full size of the image, but within a limited distance.
-This discovery inspires us to reconsider restricting the scope of the Transformer's operation.
-We propose to implement window attention in the spatial space, where tokens are restricted to calculate dependencies within the size of their respective windows.
-Surprisingly, under the premise of the same global architecture, the model achieves better performance through window attention in the latent space, which verifies our previous conjecture.
+To explore the dependence distance of diffusion full-size attention, we calculate the average tokens' attention distance in each DiT layer.
+Figure~\ref{fig2} reveals that for a 16×16 latent map, 99\% of tokens attend to neighbors within a row/column distance of 2-6 (see Equation~\ref{equ:equ3} for distance metric).
+Thus DiT does not rely on long-distance attention modeling.
+Inspired by this finding, we re-evaluate the effect of restricting the Transformer's scope, a strategy that drastically reduces computational overhead.
+We introduce \textit{\textbf{Static Window Attention}} (Equation~\ref{equ:win_atten}), which constrains tokens to calculate dependencies only within their local window.
+Our experiments reveal that, even with an identical macro architecture, the window attention mechanism leads to superior performance, thereby confirming our initial conjecture.